johndoherty/image_registration/README.md

             - CDT GCC Build Output Parser
             - CDT GCC Built-in Compiler Settings
 - Now rebuild the project and check the Console for any errors
+- You may have to run Project -> C/C++ Index -> Rebuild to get rid of Eclipse errors